joolstorrentecalo/gitlab-foss/doc/administration/cicd.md

 Plan.default.actual_limits.update!(ci_needs_size_limit: 100)
 ```

-To disable `needs` dependencies, set the limit to `0`.
+To disable directed acyclic graphs (DAG), set the limit to `0`.
 Pipelines with jobs
 configured to use `needs` then return the error `job can only need 0 others`.

 ## Change maximum scheduled pipeline frequency